Chrysler Town & Country (minivan): Trim levels

-The Touring L was the "upgraded" Town & Country trim level since 2012.
-It adds heated front bucket seats, a third-row DVD entertainment system screen, and upgraded eighteen-inch (18") alloy wheels to the midrange Touring trim level.
+The Touring L was the "upgraded" Town & Country trim level from 2012 onwards.
+It adds heated front bucket seats, a third-row DVD entertainment system screen, and upgraded 18-inch alloy wheels to the midrange Touring trim level.

-The Limited was the top-of-the-line Town & Country trim level from 2008 through 2014.
-From 2008 until 2010, it added the following features to the midrange Touring trim level: a 4.0 L V6 engine, a 6-speed automatic transmission, a touch-screen sound system with rear DVD entertainment system, leather-trimmed seating surfaces, a 9-speaker premium 506-watt surround-sound system with external amplifier and subwoofer, and chrome wheels.
+The Limited was the top-of-the-line Town & Country trim level from 2008 to 2014.
+From 2008 to 2010, it added the following features to the midrange Touring trim level: a 4.0 L V6 engine, a 6-speed automatic transmission, a touchscreen sound system with rear DVD entertainment system, leather-trimmed seating surfaces, a 9-speaker premium 506-watt surround-sound system with external amplifier and subwoofer, and chrome wheels.
 From 2011 through 2014, it added the following features to the midrange Touring trim level: a 9-speaker premium 506-watt surround-sound system with external amplifier and subwoofer, and upgraded interior trim.
-In 2015, the Limited Platinum replaced the Limited as the top-of-the-line Town & Country Trim level, and the standard upgraded premium surround-sound system was dropped from the standard equipment list.

-Also included was the elimination of the front and rear fender chrome bars.
-Now it just had the mouldings for them.
-Eventually (2011) they would be removed, streamlining the look of the body.
+In 2015, the Limited Platinum replaced the Limited as the top-of-the-line Town & Country trim level, and the standard upgraded premium surround-sound system was dropped from the standard equipment list.
+Also included was the elimination of the front and rear fender chrome bars; now it just had the moldings for them.
+They would be removed for 2011, streamlining the look of the body.

 The Limited Platinum has been the top-of-the-line Town & Country trim level since 2015.
 It adds the following features to the Limited trim level: special alloy wheels, upgraded interior trim, and a 9-speaker premium 506-watt surround-sound system with external amplifier and subwoofer.

 For 2014, a 30th Anniversary Edition Town & Country was available to celebrate the minivan's 30th anniversary (Chrysler invented the term "minivan" in 1984, and the 2014 Dodge Grand Caravan also received special treatment).
-It added special alloy wheels, special interior trim, and special '30th Anniversary 1984–2014' emblems to the exterior of the van.
-For 2016, a 90th Anniversary Edition Town & Country was available to celebrate Chrysler's 90th anniversary (the company was founded in 1926).
-It added special interior trim and special '90th Anniversary Edition 1926–2016' emblems to the exterior of the van.
+It added special alloy wheels, special interior trim, and special "30th Anniversary" emblems to the exterior of the van.
+For 2016, a 90th Anniversary Edition Town & Country was available to celebrate Chrysler's 90th anniversary.
+It added special interior trim and special "90th Anniversary Edition" emblems to the exterior of the van.